khoih-prog/ESP_AT_Lib/README.md

 4. Copy whole `ESP_AT_Lib-master/src` folder to Arduino libraries' directory such as `~/Arduino/libraries/`.

 ### VS Code & PlatformIO:

 1. Install [VS Code](https://code.visualstudio.com/)
 2. Install [PlatformIO](https://platformio.org/platformio-ide)
-3. Install **ESP8266_AT_WebServer** library by using [Library Manager](https://docs.platformio.org/en/latest/librarymanager/).
-Search for ***ESP8266_AT_WebServer*** in [Platform.io Author's Libraries](https://platformio.org/lib/search?query=author:%22Khoi%20Hoang%22)
+3. Install **ESP_AT_Lib** library by using [Library Manager](https://docs.platformio.org/en/latest/librarymanager/).
+Search for ***ESP_AT_Lib*** in [Platform.io Author's Libraries](https://platformio.org/lib/search?query=author:%22Khoi%20Hoang%22)
 4. Use included [platformio.ini](platformio/platformio.ini) file from examples to ensure that all dependent libraries will installed automatically.
 Please visit documentation for the other options and examples at [Project Configuration File](https://docs.platformio.org/page/projectconf.html)

 ---
+---

 ### Packages' Patches

- 1. ***To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards***, you have to copy the whole [nRF52 0.20.5](Packages_Patches/adafruit/hardware/nrf52/0.20.5) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5).
+ 1. **To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards**, you have to copy the whole [nRF52 0.21.0](Packages_Patches/adafruit/hardware/nrf52/0.21.0) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0).

-Supposing the Adafruit nRF52 version is 0.20.5.
+Supposing the Adafruit nRF52 version is 0.21.0.
 These files must be copied into the directory:
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5/platform.txt`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/platform.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5/boards.txt`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/boards.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5/variants/NINA_B302_ublox/variant.h`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/variants/NINA_B302_ublox/variant.h`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5/variants/NINA_B302_ublox/variant.cpp`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/variants/NINA_B302_ublox/variant.cpp`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5/variants/NINA_B112_ublox/variant.h`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/variants/NINA_B112_ublox/variant.h`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5/variants/NINA_B112_ublox/variant.cpp`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/variants/NINA_B112_ublox/variant.cpp`
-- ***`~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5/cores/nRF5/Udp.h`***
+- **`~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/cores/nRF5/Udp.h`**

 Whenever a new version is installed, remember to copy these files into the new version directory.
 For example, new version is x.yy.z
 These files must be copied into the directory: